mo1234-bit/SPI-UVM/README.md

 ### Issue

-`rx_valid` was asserted every time a read or write occurred.
+`rx_valid` was asserted in scenarios where a complete decoded command was not yet available.

 ### Impact